Vivekanand-R/Recommender-System/README.md

 		A. Gives more weight to more informative pairs.
 		B. Tries to dampen the influence of noisy or uninformative negatives.
 		C. Adapts the contrastive loss to focus learning where it matters most.

+In MovieLens:
+Some movies (like blockbusters) are very frequent → popular items.

+Niche indie movies are less frequent.

+While building a sequential recommender:
+		A. AMINCE prevents the model from always recommending popular movies.
+		B. Encourages discovery of less-known (but relevant) items based on user behavior.

+For example:
+		A. User watches ["Inception", "The Matrix", "Blade Runner"]
+		B. Traditional methods might push "Avengers" due to popularity.
+		C. AMINCE would weigh popularity and emphasize sci-fi patterns, pushing items like "Ex Machina" instead.

 <img width="676" height="337" alt="image" src="https://github.com/user-attachments/assets/fd824327-7992-4827-9347-6efb9d521a8d" />